dfyockey/XSLT_PEDS/README.md

      In Linux, the unzipping scripts may be run either from a file manager or the command line.
-In Windows, the unzipping scripts will only run from the command line within WSL or Cygwin.
+In Windows, the unzipping scripts will only run from the command line within WSL Linux or Cygwin.
 When running from the command line in either case, a script must be run from the XSLT_PEDS folder and its name must be preceded by `./` (e.g. `./unzipa`).